nkz-soft/CKAD-Killer.sh/scenarios/question-01.md

 ## 🖥️ Scenario Description

-Each question in the real CKAD exam is solved on a dedicated instance.
-This simulation uses shared instances across multiple questions.
-Always **return to your main terminal (**`**) using **`, then connect to the target instance using the given SSH command.
+This question involves getting a list of all namespaces in the Kubernetes cluster.

-**For this question, connect to instance:**
+**Connect to instance:**

 ```bash
 ssh ckad5601